EAS-project-oy/eas-eu-compliance/readme.txt

 * WooCommerce Currency Switcher from WooCommerce Payments by Automattic
 * WPML WooCommerce Multi-currency by OnTheGoSystems
 * WC Currency Switcher by realmag777
+* Multi Currency for WooCommerce by VillaTheme

 = EAS EU compliance Features =

 * Smart VAT calculator: all 600.000+ reduced rates in use.
 Your customer knows the whole amount due (including VAT and all applicable customs duties) on purchase and you provide a better customer experience.
 * Registration for **OSS / IOSS special schemes** with intermediary services when needed
 * VAT filing and payment management and support
+* UK VAT compliance with intermediary services when needed
 * Compliance with all schemes, Domestic, B2B, Import, Union and Non-Union schemes.
 EAS Solution supports all business models, including multi-warehouse.
 * Access to EAS Merchant dashboard that contains all invoices and reports
 * Ready-for-filing reports, including preparation of fiscal reports for all VAT special schemes, available free of charge in your Merchant dashboard.